explaingit

 TLDR

-Open-source firmware that runs on mechanical keyboard microcontrollers, letting you remap keys, create layers, and program macros without needing computer software.
+Open-source firmware that runs on mechanical keyboard microcontrollers, giving you full control over key mappings, layers, macros, and tap-vs-hold behavior without any software on the computer.

 Mindmap